 Unique items like this reindeer face holiday mug with red nose and antlers are cute.
 Other items can be a gift card for coffee or a store, puzzles, etc.

 Try something different this year when everyone is gathered for the Christmas holidays.
-To help reduce expenses, try the White Elephant Exchange or the Christmas Gift Exchange.
+To help reduce expenses, try these Christmas Party Games – White Elephant Game or the Christmas Gift Exchange.
 All of these are fun additions to your holiday gatherings.